rileymcnair/virtual_assistant/README.md

 ## How To Use

 * Getting Started
-  * ./server.py will run the entire program and set up the local host server
+  * ./server.py will run the entire program and set up the local host server on port 8000
 * Necessary Modules
   * wolframalpha
     * https://pypi.org/project/wolframalpha/